 Step 6.
 Once finished, it will automatically start repairing your Android system.
 After completing the repair process, you will get system fixed successfully page as below.
 All the system issues fixed and your Android device will be restarted.

 If the problem is not on the phone, there may be a problem with the router.
 If you are unable to determine what the problem is, try to restart the router first, the problem may be solved.

 WPS means Wi-Fi Protected Setup, which is a network security standard to create a secure wireless home network without entering your password.

 If you know the username and password of your router, try to change the security protocol.
 If the security protocol is WPA2, change it to WPA and vice versa.
 Then, go to your Android device, use the Forget network feature mentioned above, and reconnect it to the Wi-Fi.

 Some wireless modems can only support a certain amount of devices’ connection.
 Have a check through your manufacturer or service provider.
 And go to the wireless router settings and check what are the maximum devices there.
 Change that setting to a higher number and save the settings.

-If you want to transfer files between your Android devices, or between devices and computer, AnyTrans for Android, an Android data manager, is your good helper, which enables you to achieve them all without Wi-Fi network.
-The 100% safety of your Android data is promised.
+If you want to transfer files between your Android devices, or between devices and computers, AnyDroid, an Android data manager, is your good helper, which enables you to achieve to move data from Android to Android phone without a Wi-Fi network.
+The 100% safety of your Android data as promised.
 No data leakage risks exist.

 If you find any other useful solutions to solve the Android Wi-Fi authentication problem, welcome to share with us in the comments below.
-For better management of your Android devices like data transferring, get AnyTrans for Android to have a try >
+For better to fix the system problem of your Android devices, get DroidKit to have a try >